fjankowsk/scatfit/README.md

 `scatfit-fitfrb fake_burst_500_DM.fil 500.0 --fitscatindex --fscrunch 128 --fast`

 You should see several diagnostic windows open.
 The terminal output should show an updated DM close to 500 pc cm$^{-3}$, a scattering index near -4.0, and a scattering time at 1 GHz of about 20 ms.

+## Documentation ##

+Further documentation of the software is available on our dedicated [Read the docs website](https://scatfit.readthedocs.io/en/latest/).

 ## Usage ##